LukeWalter/lambda-expression-guide/README.md

    ```

    **NOTE:** The type for x doesn't need to be explicitly stated in our lambda.
 If the compiler has access to the
-   `SomeInterface` class, then it will already know what types of variables that `test` should take in as parameters.
+   `Predicate` class, then it will already know what types of variables that `test` should take in as parameters.
-   As long as the **number** of parameters in your lambda expression is the same as the number of parameters in `myMethod`,
+   As long as the **number** of parameters in your lambda expression is the same as the number of parameters in `test`,
    then the compiler will treat each parameter in the lambda as if they were the same data type as the respective parameters
-   in `myMethod`.
+   in `test`.

    ```java
     // These are the same as the lambda expressions above!